-You have the option to work with both of us (Ian and Lesley) in the room with both of you.
+As a private family practice, you will be working with both of us (Ian and Lesley) in the room with both of you or individually.
 This is called the Co-Therapy model (or sometimes the Conjoint Therapy model).

 We find this model can help in understanding couple dynamics and the ways in which each individual triggers the other.
 This can quite quickly lead to positive outcomes for your relationship.

 Psychologically, the square is more stable than the triangle.
 In other words, four people in the room (in this “mini-group” setting) provides a stability that minimises the risk of one individual in the couple feeling marginalised or excluded.

 The single therapist versus the Co-Therapist model in Couples Counselling (C = Client, Th = Therapist)

 Some of the characteristics and advantages of the Co-Therapy Model are:

 - As you can see in the diagram above, the number of potential interactions are much higher than in the single therapist situation.
 Each interaction or relationship is a source of information for us about your couple dynamics.

 - The chances of “triangulation” are much reduced.
 This phenomenon can occur in single therapist situations when a client feels that the therapist has sided with one of the partners in the couple.

 - If one of the partners is less keen to come to couples counselling then they can potentially find an ally with one of the therapists that enables them to stay.

 - Some couples find it hard to choose the gender they’d like for Couples Counselling.
 Here, they get both!